Sunday, 5 February 2012

 "News sure travels fast"

-"And two's not hard to figure out."
+"And two and two's not hard to figure out."

 "So?"

-"She made quite an impression on me and it seemed like a good idea at the time."
+"It seemed like a good idea at the time."
 I replied.

 “Really?”
-She admonished.

-“I can see that.
-Laura’s a person who loves to have a good time but with her it’s never anything more than that” Martha said.
+"Both," Martha teased, and then enlightened, "Laura’s a person who loves to have a good time but with her it’s never anything more than a good time.”

 “Well she fooled me” I commented.

 "Yeah, but what happened after six months?"
-I wondered.

 "That guy immigrated to Canada!
-He came to Vancouver hoping to marry Laura.
+He came here to Vancouver hoping to marry Laura.
 I don't know what happened but she turned him down."
 Martha stated.

 "Wow!
 I had no idea."
 Was all I could muster and very surprised by this revelation.